Uber-Summer-Practice-Sofia-2022/uber-summer-practice-docs-faq/docs/project.md

 * Provide restaurant menu details to the order management component
 * Nice to have:
   - Meal-time preparation estimation
-  - Provide an invoice to the courier management system
+  - Provide an invoice to the courier management system - Couriers to request an invoice by providing an order id.
+Restaurants can fetch order details from order management component.
+Also, delivery details can be fetched from courier component.
+     - Sample invoice: Order from McDonalds {restaurant name} was delivered by Stan {courier name} on 15.07 {date of delivery}.

 ### Backend - Restaurant admin panel
 * Define data structure for the requirements
 * Provide API for the input UI